rdgao/rdgao.github.io/_posts/2015-07-23-so-long-robo-rat-overlord-i-hardly-knew-ye.md

 ---
-title: So long, robo-rat overlord.
-I hardly knew ye.
+title: 'So long, robo-rat overlord.
+I hardly knew ye.'
-categories:
-- Neuroscience
-- Readings
-tags: []
+tags: [Brain & Cognition, Science Communication, Readings]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/2015-07-23-rat-overlords.jpg
+  overlay_filter: rgba(0,0,0,0.7)
+  teaser: /assets/images/blog/2015-07-23-rat-overlords.jpg

+excerpt: "If you're looking for a TL;DR, here it is: it's not as crazy as it sounds, not even close, it certainly isn't forecasting weather in any meaningful way.
+That being said, it was still kinda cool...kinda."
 ---
 So about a week ago I read [this](http://www.nature.com/articles/srep11869) [1] article from Nature, about what I thought at the time was to become our rat-robotic overlords.
 If you haven't read the article, here's an excerpt from